Complaints by and for Young People

 Our aim is to respond within 10 working days of receipt of a complaint, but in the case of more complex complaints an extra 10 working days is allowed in order to permit a more complete response.

-If complaint is not resolved, move to Stage 2.
+If the complaint is not resolved, move to Stage 2.

 Stage 2: Formal enquiries, independent investigation